 The extra switch in the above picture is my Daytime Running Light System ON/OFF Switch, which is normally hidden under the lower trim panel below the Climatronic.
 It is originally used in the Škoda Fabia II and Roomster for the same purpose.
 It does not illuminate at all.

-These switches are also small enough to mount in other locations in the vehicle, such as near the handbrake on the centre rear console or on the lower dash trim panels around the steering column.
+All these switches are small enough to mount in other locations in the vehicle, such as near the handbrake on the centre rear console or on the lower dash trim panels around the steering column.
 If you have a European specification car with the Fuel Flap Release Button near the handbrake, please note that these buttons are identical in size, however the texture and style of the press button part is slightly different (smoother and flatter than Fuel Flap Release).